 2. Large (10 – 12 inch) stainless steel skillet (also called frying pan): This is excellent for browning or searing meats, sautéing vegetables, and making sauces.
 It’s my first choice for sautéing unless I need to use a nonstick skillet.

 3. Large (10 – 12 inch) nonstick skillet (also called frying pan): A good nonstick skillet is vital for cooking eggs, making stir-fries, browning breaded fish or chicken fillets, or cooking anything else that may stick to regular cooking surfaces.
 I recently switched from Teflon coated pans that wear out after a couple of years to a more expensive but long lasting and exceedingly durable Scanpan cookware (made in Denmark) and I love it!

 4. Small or medium (8 – 10 inch) nonstick skillet: Like the above, but this is great for making omelets, scrambled eggs, and other smaller and potentially sticky meals.
 Again, you can use a traditional nonstick version or a well-seasoned cast iron skillet.

-5. Large (6 – 12 quart) stockpot (also called pasta pot): Indispensable for making pasta, big pots of soup, boiling lots of potatoes or other vegetables, and making popcorn.
+5. Large (6 – 12 quart) stockpot (also called pasta pot): These pots are indispensable for making pasta, big pots of soup, boiling lots of potatoes or other vegetables, and making popcorn.

 6. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty for steaming vegetables or rice or making small quantities of pasta.